tsubaki/UnityZip/README.md

 ## Getting Started

-Copy all itmes from Assets folder to your Unity3d Assets folder.
+Copy all items from the Assets folder to your Unity3d Assets folder.

 ## supported